amsehili/auditok/README.rst

 .. code:: text

-    -e, --energy-threshold   Detection threshold [default: 50]
+    -e, --energy-threshold     Detection threshold, a number or 'auto' [default: 50]
+    -V, --validator            Detection strategy: 'otsu', 'percentile',
+                               'pXX' (threshold estimation method) or
+                               'webrtc[:MODE]' (WebRTC VAD)
+    -y, --min-energy-threshold Lower bound for the threshold calibrated on live input [default: 40]
+    --calibration-duration     Seconds of live audio used for threshold calibration [default: 3]
     -n, --min-duration         Minimum event duration in seconds [default: 0.2] -m, --max-duration         Maximum event duration in seconds (split only) [default: 5] -s, --max-silence          Max silence within an event [default: 0.3] -l, --max-leading-silence  Silence to retain before events [default: 0] -g, --max-trailing-silence Trailing silence to keep [default: all]

 Limitations
 -----------

-``auditok`` uses energy-based detection.
-It works well in low-noise environments -- podcasts, language lessons, recordings in quiet rooms -- where the signal is clearly above the background noise.
+``auditok``'s core is energy-based: it detects any sufficiently loud audio, not speech specifically.
+It works best in low-noise environments -- podcasts, language lessons, recordings in quiet rooms -- where the signal is clearly above the background noise.

-It does not distinguish speech from other sounds (music, claps, environmental noise), and the energy threshold is static.
-Manual tuning per recording may be needed for best results.
+Automatic thresholding removes the need to tune the threshold per recording, and the WebRTC validator adds frame-level speech detection, but neither turns auditok into a neural voice activity detector: in noisy, far-field, or music-heavy audio, a model-based VAD will be more accurate (at a much higher computational cost). auditok's trade-off is speed and footprint: a numpy-only core that processes audio orders of magnitude faster than real time.

 License
 -------